GunmetalOrb73/Oneplus-Vendor-Updater/README.md

   - SSUT and the other developers of payload-dumper-go for creating an easy and quick way to extract your firmware
   - AOSP
-  - Anyone else I may forget to mention such as Lineage OS for our contributions to the android open source project
+  - Anyone else I may forget to mention such as Lineage OS for their contributions to the android open source project